Control Flow

 Nondeterminacy

-Nondeterministic control flow occurs when the next computation step is made randomly (not arbitrarily) from a set of alternatives, something like:
+Nondeterministic control flow occurs when the next computation step is made randomly (not arbitrarily) from a set of alternatives.
+It is similar to conditional flow, but there is no explicit test.
+The runtime system makes a random choice as to how to continue the computation:

 select